Join

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-Burton Agnes Hall and Gardens offers a variety of attractions and events throughout the year.
-Below is a detailed summary of their opening times, events, and admission details for 2026.
+Burton Agnes Hall and Gardens has detailed opening times and admission information for visitors in 2026.
+Below is a comprehensive summary of the opening times, events, and admission details:

-- 31st January - 1st March: Café, shop, and gardens are open daily from 11am to 4pm.
+• 31st January - 1st March: Café, shop, and gardens open daily from 11am to 4pm.

-- 28th March - 1st November: House, café, shop, and gardens are open daily from 11am to 5pm.
+• 28th March - 1st November: House, café, shop, and gardens open daily from 11am to 5pm.

 During events, the courtyard may be open to ticket holders only.
-Please call ahead for advice.
+Visitors are advised to call ahead for advice.

 Admission Prices

-Burton Agnes Hall and Gardens members have free access whenever the Hall and Gardens are open to day visitors, excluding the Burton Agnes Jazz & Blues Festival.
+Burton Agnes Hall and Gardens members have free access whenever the Hall and Gardens are open to day visitors, excluding the weekend of the Burton Agnes Jazz & Blues Festival.
 Historic Houses members are valid for admission on normal opening days, excluding the Jazz & Blues Festival.
+Membership cards must be presented on arrival.

 Events